 - ?
-Matches any single character - Matches any string of characters (including no characters) - [a-z] (Example) Matches any single character contained in the specified range (the match set)---in this case lower-case 'a' through lower-case 'z' - [^a-z] (Example) Matches any single character not contained in the specified range ls ??
+Matches any single character - Matches any string of characters (including no characters) - [a-z] (Example) Matches any single character contained in the specified range (the match set)---unfortunately (from the viewpoint of a Unix neophyte), the precise characters that comprise the match set can vary from system to system, due to the inherent ambiguity in how to order upper and lower case letters (see note below). - [^a-z] (Example) Matches any single character not contained in the specified range